nettrades/nettrades-platform/README.md

 See the "Accessing Your Platform" section below to login to the various applications.

-In WSL on a windows machine the files will be in the filder:
+In WSL on a windows machine the files will be in the folder:

 \\wsl.localhost\Ubuntu-24.04\home\owner\nettrades-platform